Bira/octopus-carnival/_posts/2023-06-07-neverwinter-warpriest-domains.md

 are are Wisdom-based _weapon_ powers.
 Warpriest Domains are the solution found by Essential's designers to reduce the number of decisions a player must make in order to play a cleric.
-Your pick one at character creation, and that determines not only all of your level 1 powers bit also most of the encounter powers and features you get at higher levels all the way to the end of epic tier.
+Your pick one at character creation, and that determines not only all of your level 1 powers but also most of the encounter powers and features you get at higher levels all the way to the end of epic tier.
 They're practically ready-made builds.